ssvlabs/ssv/docs/specs/NETWORKING.md

 the idea is that each individual peer maintains a score for other peers.
 The score is locally computed by each individual peer based on observed behaviour and is not shared.

-`SSV.network` injects application specific scoring to apply connection scoring as part of pubsub scoring system.
+`SSV.network` injects application specific scoring to apply connection and message scoring as part of pubsub scoring system. \
+See [Connection Scoring](#connection-scoring) and [Message Scoring](#message-scoring) for more information.

 Score thresholds are used by libp2p to determine whether a peer should be removed from topic's mesh, penalized or even ignored if the score drops too low. \
 See [this section](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md#score-thresholds) for more details regards the different thresholds. \